 - Document your discussions with the patient and any referring or treating doctors.

-If it’s an elective matter and you have significant concerns about the patient’s expectations or compliance with treatment, you can end the doctor-patient relationship if you feel this is in the patient’s best interest or your best interest.
-View our video ‘Ending the doctor-patient relationship’ for more advice.
+If it’s an elective matter and you have significant concerns about the patient’s expectations or compliance with treatment, you can refer the patient to another doctor if you feel this is in the patient’s best interest or your best interest.